 In April 2020, at a ceremony marking Army Day, Iran displayed several new UAV systems, which it delivered to its army for the first time.
 Among the systems which the army's air force and air defense units took delivery of was an upgraded Ababil-3.
 The Ababil-3 is now reportedly mounted with Qa'em precision-guided bombs, indicating that Iran has converted the Ababil from an ISR drone to one with combat capabilities.
 While Iran has produced several drone systems over the past decade specifically for combat purposes, the conversion of the Ababil-3, like the Mohajer-6 before, shows that Iran is focused on upgrading ISR platforms into drones with integrated attack capabilities.
 Iran also unveiled an upgraded version of the Ababil-3 called the Atlas at the Army Day ceremony.
-The

-Atlas has a similar body to the Ababil-3 but boasts an improved landing mechanism, hydraulics, and an automatic takeoff and landing system.
+The landing mechanism, hydraulics, and an automatic takeoff and landing system.
 The Atlas's body and wings have also been fortified to allow it to carry two Qa'em bombs.